 Previous versions of the KF scheme used a specified minimum cloud-depth threshold, typically set at 3-4 km.
 The intention was to delineate between convective clouds that produce precipitation at the surface, and/or a precipitation-induced downdraft, and those that do not.
 The specified value seemed to work effectively in most situations.
-However, in semi-operational prediction with the KF scheme in the Eta model (EtaKF), it was noted that this specified value can be inadequate.
-This was particularly evident in predictions of lake-effect snow, where even casual observations indicated that significant snowfall rates can come from convective clouds that are only around 2 km deep.
+However, in semioperational prediction with the EtaKF run, it was noted that this specified value can be inadequate.
+This fact was particularly evident in predictions of "lake-effect snow" (e.g., Niziol et al. 1995), in which observations indicate that significant snowfall rates can come from convective clouds that are only around 2 km deep.

-In order to allow the KF scheme to parameterize this process, it was deemed necessary to decrease the minimum cloud depth to 2 km.
-Furthermore, it was reasoned that precipitation production is likely to be favored by active ice phase processes, so that when cloud base temperature is close to $0^{o}C$ , precipitation is possible with relatively shallow convective clouds.
-In the absence of a known robust quantitative relationship, it was decided to make the minimum cloud depth a function of $T{LCL}(^{o}C)$ .
-Specifically, minimum cloud depth, $D{min}$ (m) is now specified according to
+To allow the KF scheme to parameterize this process, it was deemed necessary to decrease the minimum cloud depth to 2 km.
+In more general terms, it was reasoned that precipitation production is likely to be favored by active ice-phase processes, so that when cloud-base temperature is close to 0°C, precipitation is possible with relatively shallow convective clouds.
+In the absence of a known robust quantitative relationship, it was decided to make the minimum cloud depth a function of $T{\rm LCL}$ (°C).
+Minimum cloud depth $D{\rm min}$ (m) is now specified according to

-$$D{min} = \begin{bmatrix} 4000, T{LCL} > 20^{\circ}C \\ 2000, T{LCL} < 0^{\circ}C \\ 2000 + 100 \cdot T{LCL}, 0 \le T{LCL} \le 20 \end{bmatrix}.$$ (7)
+$$D{\min} = \begin{cases} 4000, & T{LCL} > 20^{\circ}C \\ 2000, & T{LCL} < 0^{\circ}C \\ 2000 + 100T{LCL}, & 0^{\circ} \le T{LCL} \le 20^{\circ}C. \end{cases}$$ (7)

-4) Shallow (non-precipitating) convection
+4) SHALLOW (NONPRECIPITATING) CONVECTION

-Parameterization of shallow convection has long been recognized as an important problem for global climate models (e.g., Browning et al. 1993) and in recent years has become an important concern for mesoscale numerical weather prediction (NWP) models (Gregory and Rowntree 1990; Deng et al. 2003).
+Parameterization of shallow convection has long been recognized as an important component of global climate models (e.g., Browning et al. 1993; Siebesma and Cuijpers 1995) and in recent years has become an important concern for mesoscale numerical weather prediction (NWP) models (Gregory and Rowntree 1990; Deng et al. 2003).
 Parameterized shallow convection transports moisture upward and heat downward within the shallow cloud layer.
-For NWP and operational forecasting, this process is particularly important because it affects vertical structures, including the boundary layer in some cases, and it often modulates the timing of deep convection initiation.
-At the SPC, and elsewhere in the National Weather Service, forecasters rely heavily on analysis of model-forecast soundings and these soundings are strongly impacted by parameterized shallow convection in the models (Baldwin et al. 2002).
-For example, fundamental derived sounding characteristics such as CAPE and CIN (convective inhibition) can be changed dramatically by parameterized shallow convection.
+For NWP and operational forecasting, this process is particularly important because it affects vertical structures, including the boundary layer in some cases, and it often modulates the timing of deep convective initiation.
+At SPC, and elsewhere in the NWS, forecasters rely heavily on analysis of model-forecast soundings, and these soundings are strongly affected by parameterized shallow convection in the models (Kain et al. 2001; Baldwin et al. 2002).
+For example, fundamental derived sounding characteristics such as CAPE and CIN can be changed dramatically by parameterized shallow convection.